codechangers/codecontest.org/_docs/canSend.md

 tags: [customize]
 author: jason
 ---
-This method will tell you if messages are ready.
+This method will tell you if player joined the game and is ready to send messages to the server ​
-​
 ## Parameters
 **none**